andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 Along the way we'd discovered that there were individuals who had this scheduling task as their sole responsibility, and that there was frequently a great deal of intuition, insight, and discretion that they applied.
 This was beyond mere slot-filling.
 These people were applying a great deal of local knowledge, and awareness of many upstream feeding-factors about which they could only have learned through experience.

+NEAR ENEMIES: Think you know better than a Domain Expert.
+Thinking that all Domain Experts are the same and will all agree all the time.

 ---

 ### Distill... the noise [GT] <<<<<< TO COME from @gaythu-rajan

 Learning to recognise what is core to your domain, to your business context, to your aggregate is important.

 Domain distillation e.g. ATCM - overly complex solution of what is supposed to be a simple process. this is because the team had no visibility beyond their part of the process.
 This is because they implemented what turned out to be a typical Process Manger's job into their core process.
 It became very difficult to untangle from it, at one point we even considered scrapping the whole thing and build it from the start.